brittanyhowell/ClusterFilter/README.md

 ClusterFilter

-This repo clusters sequence, then it filters them.
+This repo clusters sequences then filters them.
 It runs pretty nicely into the "findGaps" repo (https://github.com/brittanyhowell/findGaps)

 Input: 		Fasta sequences, patience
 Output: 	Tree files, some BED files of clustered elements